Competition numbers of planar graphs: Introduction

 \section{Introduction}

-The \emph{competition graph} of a digraph $D$, denoted by $C(D)$, is defined as a graph which has the same vertex set as $D$ and has an edge $xy$ between two distinct vertices $x$ and $y$ if and only if, for some vertex $z \in V(D)$, the arcs $(x,z)$ and $(y,z)$ are in $D$.
-The notion of competition graphs is due to Cohen~\cite{cohen1} and arose from ecology.
+The \emph{competition graph} of a digraph $D$, denoted by $C(D)$, is defined as a graph which has the same vertex set as $D$ and has an edge $xy$ between two distinct vertices $x$ and $y$ if and only if, for some vertex $z \in V(D)$, the arcs $(x,z)$ and $(y,z)$ are in $D$ (see \cite{raychaudhuri1985generalized, roberts1999competition, lundgren1997p, roberts1983characterization, lu2009two} for reference).
+The notion of competition graphs is due to Cohen~\cite{cohen1968interval} and arose from ecology.
 Competition graphs also have applications in areas such as coding, radio transmission, and modeling of complex economic systems.
-For a summary of these applications, the reader may refer to \cite{RayRob} and \cite{Bolyai}.

-Roberts~\cite{roberts2} observed that any graph $G$ together with $|E(G)|$ additional isolated vertices is the competition graph of an acyclic digraph.
+Roberts~\cite{roberts1978food} observed that any graph $G$ together with $|E(G)|$ additional isolated vertices is the competition graph of an acyclic digraph.
 Then he defined the \emph{competition number} of a graph $G$ to be the smallest number $k$ such that $G$ together with $k$ isolated vertices is the competition graph of an acyclic digraph, and denoted it by $k(G)$.

 Computing the competition number of a graph is one of the important problems in the field of competition graphs.
 Yet, computing the competition number of a graph is usually not easy as Opsut has shown that computation of the competition number in general is NP-hard in 1982.
 While an upper bound $M$ of the competition number of a graph $G$ may be obtained by constructing an acyclic digraph whose competition graph is $G$ together with $M$ isolated vertices, getting a good lower bound is a very difficult task because there are usually so many cases to consider.

-There has been much effort to compute the competition numbers of graphs (for some results on competition numbers, see \cite{onehole2, LC, onehole, SJY, hole, opsut, PSY, roberts, sano}).
+There has been much effort to compute competition numbers of graphs (for some results on competition numbers, see \cite{cho2005competition, li2009competition, kim2005graphs, kim2010competition, mckay2014competition, opsut1982computation, park2009competition, sano2013generalization, seager1990double, zhao2017competition, kim2017competition, factor20131, li2012competition, lee2010competition}).
+In this paper, we seek for ways to compute competition numbers of planar graphs.